What are Carer Support Hubs?

 Thursday 30th September 2021, 10.30am - 11.30am: Stevenage Carers Support Hub Online.
 An opportunity for carers to meet with other carers, share information and support each other.

 Thursday 7th October 2021, 10.30am - 12.30pm: Royston Carers Support Hub at Royston Town Hall (Heritage Hall), Royston.
 An opportunity for carers to meet with other carers, share information and support each other.

 How can you get involved?

-There are lots of training opportunities for carers to take on a variety of voluntary roles when their local hub opens.
-We will be holding Carer Support and Information events for carers to help shape their local services in Buntingford and Berkhamsted later this year.
+There are lots of training opportunities for carers to take on a variety of voluntary roles with their local hub.

-You can also look at the volunteer roles available in the Caring Communities Project by clicking here (link to Volunteer Jobs page) To register your interest in any part of this project email or call 01992 58 69 69.
+You can also look at the volunteer roles by clicking here (link to Volunteer Jobs page) or find out more about being a Carers in Hertfordshire volunteer on our Volunteer page.
+To register your interest in any part of this project please email or call 01992 58 69 69.

-One way we keep in touch with our Hub Volunteers is via newsletter and you can read our latest pdf Hub Volunteer Newsletter March 2017 (454 KB) here.
+One way we keep in touch with our Volunteers is via newsletter and you can find them on our Volunteer page.